 - G. Damages for Failure to Provide Data to Determine Compliance When on-scene time cannot be provided for a particular emergency call, response time for that call shall be deemed to have exceeded the required response time for purposes of determining response time compliance.
-In order to rectify the failure to report an on-scene time and to avoid the damages.
-Contractor may demonstrate to the satisfaction of the City an accurate on-scene time, however, the response would then be subject to response time damage calculations.
-If response times exceeds response time standards. - H. Response Time Fine Structure If contractor and/or Subcontractor fail to meet response time standards or performance standards in the delivery of service, except as otherwise exempted, the Contractor shall be assessed penalties in the amounts listed in Exhibit B. - I. Any infractions of the response time criteria will be submitted on the City's response time form.
+In order to rectify the failure to report an on-scene time and to avoid the damages, Contractor may demonstrate to the satisfaction of the City an accurate on-scene time, however, the response would then be subject to response time damage calculations if response times exceed response time standards. - H. Infractions Any infractions of the response time criteria will be submitted by Contractor on the City's response time form. - Response Time Damages Structure If Contractor and/or Subcontractor fail to meet response time standards or performance standards in the delivery of service, except as otherwise exempted, the Contractor shall pay damages in the amounts listed in Exhibit B.